paulzay/sporf/README.md

 # run bundle install to get the gems
 $ bundle install

+# Create the database
+$ rails db:create

 # Run the migrations
-$ rake db:migrate
+$ rails db:migrate

-# Seed user data
+# Seed user and category data
 $ rails db:seed

 # To start the rails server, run